 The Company's interim effective income tax rate is based on management's best current estimate of the expected annual effective income tax rate.
-The Company estimates that its fiscal year 2010 tax rate will be approximately 50%, which is an increase from the estimated 46% utilized during the three months ended December 31, 2009 and March 31, 2010, resulting in a tax rate for the three months ended June 30, 2010 of approximately 57%.
-The estimated 4% increase is a result of higher losses incurred year to date than were expected in the Company's foreign operations, which are not deductable against its U.S. taxable income.
-The Company estimates that its future effective income tax rate will be approximately 46%, which is comprised of (1) approximately 35% for federal taxes, (2) approximately 8% for state taxes, and (3) approximately 3% for book and tax differences including stock based compensation expenses, primarily related to employee stock options, which are currently expensed in our financial statements but are not deductable for tax purposes until they are exercised.
+The Company estimates that its fiscal year 2011 tax rate will be approximately 50%, which is an increase from the estimated 46% disclosed in the Company's fiscal year 2010 Form 10-K. The estimated 4% increase is a result of the estimated additional earn out payment described in Note 4, which is not deductable against U.S. taxable income.
+We estimate that our future effective income tax rate will be approximately 46%, which is comprised of (1) approximately 35% for federal taxes, (2) approximately 8% for state taxes, and (3) approximately 3% for book and tax differences including stock based compensation expenses, primarily related to employee stock options, which are currently expensed in our financial statements but are not deductable for tax purposes until they are exercised.